You’ve read the 4 Hour Workweek.

 Identify the money makers in your business.
 What are the tasks that bring in sales or customers?
 Is it going to networking events or making sales calls?
 Is it sending out emails to your email list or hosting webinars?
 Try rearranging your schedule so that these are the first items on your to-do list every day.
 Don’t let yourself to anything else until you’ve knocked them out.

-When you’re self-employed, you have to create your priorities.
+Being self-employed, means you have to create priorities.
 Make sure you are prioritizing making money over everything else.

 The term “solo business owner” is slightly flawed because we can’t accomplish anything if we’re truly alone.
 Even the most introverted solo business owners need a community.